CMalherbe/combinatorial_opt_ICML/README.md

 ## Run the experiment

-First activate the virtualenv

-> . venv/bin/activate

-Then, you can run all the experiments for a single problem with given dimensionality:
+You can run all the experiments on a single problem with any given dimensionality:

 > sh sun_exp.sh test_problem dim evaluation_budget